What is Straight Through Processing (STP)?

-Straight-through processing (STP) helps businesses speed up transaction processing by streamlining data sharing across multiple points in a fully-automated manner.
-In accounts receivable, STP is used to reduce errors and the amount of repetitive, menial tasks required to collect and reconcile payments.
+Straight-through processing (STP) helps businesses speed up financial transaction processing by streamlining data sharing across multiple points in a fully-automated manner.
+In accounts receivable, an STP solution reduces errors and repetitive, menial tasks required to collect and reconcile payments.

-B2B businesses have the most to benefit from STP, considering they're still heavily reliant on paper-based processes and paper check payments.
+B2B businesses have the most benefit from adopting an STP process, considering they're still heavily reliant on paper-based processes and paper check payments.
 By using a payment processing software that includes STP, these companies can reduce payment cycle times by up to 60% and lower collection costs by up to 50%.

-In this blog, we explore the basics of STP and how businesses are using it to speed up transactions, along with a few tips on how to get started.
+In this blog, we explore the basics of STP and how businesses use it to speed up transactions, along with a few tips on getting started.

-Straight-through processing is a system that processes transactions electronically.
-It replaces physical and paper-based activities with digital ones that can be automated.
+Straight-through processing is a system that processes financial transactions electronically.
+It replaces physical and paper-based activities with automation.

-Midmarket and large enterprise businesses with sophisticated payment processes, or virtually any business looking to replace paper-based accounts receivable with digital, remote-friendly systems that are cheaper and easier to manage would also benefit from STP.
+Midmarket and large enterprise businesses with sophisticated payment processes use STP.
+Virtually, any business looking to replace paper-based accounts receivable with digital, remote-friendly systems that are cheaper and easier to manage would also benefit from STP.

 Benefits of straight-through processing

-Ever since STP systems were introduced, businesses with high-volume transactions have found new ways to streamline their accounting processes to save time by tracking collection of money and reduced human errors, overall improving cash flow efficiency.
+Ever since STP systems were introduced, businesses with high-volume transactions have found new ways to improve their business processes and accounting processes to save time by tracking the collection of money, improving cash flow efficiency.

-Each payment received by paper or any other manual method requires AR to complete multiple steps before confirmation.
-These steps include sending out a confirmation via telephone, preparing the transfer across departments and wait days before the money could be received and processed through the receiver's bank.
-But now, it's different.
+Traditionally each payment received by paper or any other manual method requires AR to complete multiple steps before confirmation.
+These steps include sending out a confirmation via telephone, preparing the transfer across departments, and waiting days before the money could be received and processed through the receiver's bank.

-- Faster transaction processing times and shorter payment cycles
+- Faster transaction processing times and shorter payment processing cycles

-- More control over timing of each transaction
+- More control over the timing of each transaction

 - Eliminate manual data entry and processing errors